Blast Off at Woomera: Plot summary

 Strange objects have been sighted on the Moon near Mons Pico.
 Suspecting a communist plot, the British Government quickly formulates a plan to photograph the dome-like objects from above at a closer range.
-The rocket is not large enough to send a man.
+However, the rocket is not large enough to send a man.
 Chris Godfrey, a 17-year-old science whiz with an interest in rocketry, who is less than 5 feet tall, is selected to assist.
 The launch site is Woomera Rocket Research Station in South Australia, but there may be a Soviet traitor among the ground crew.